 The Institute will consist of individual project planning time; asynchronous communication and collaboration via the Innovation Fellowship blog, twitter, and other technology tools; and 20-23 hours spent in on-campus seminars and workshops with other Innovation Fellows.
 Visit the Innovation Institute page for more information.

 The Proposal Process

-To apply, please submit your proposal to the Innovation Fellowship box, by uploading it here.
-Applications are due February 8, 2016.
+To apply, please submit your proposal to the Innovation Fellowship box folder, by uploading it here.
+Applications are due March 10, 2017.

 The proposal has a length of five pages maximum excluding the cover sheet, letter of support from your chair (with dean’s endorsement), bibliography, and appendices.
 You should address the areas below in clear language, avoiding jargon that will not be well understood outside your field.

 - Faculty Name, Department, School, Rank

 - Course number and title

 - Semester and Year Course Will Be Offered

 - Confirmation of face-to-face participation at the Innovation Institute, May 15-26, 2017